MicroPasts/egyptExplorationSociety/README.md

 * createTasks.py: for creating the application in PyBossa, and fill it with some tasks.
 * template.html: the view for every task and deal with the data of the answers.
 * tutorial.html: a simple tutorial for the volunteers.
-* config.py.template: for configuring the Flickr API KEY (required!)

-As Pybossa now has a built in Flickr, the createTasks.py file does not need to run the add tasks command, however, this will be left in, so if you feel like using it, do.
+This uses the built in flickr importer to add images.

 Updating template
 =================